-What Does This Button Do?: Kinda-sorta parodiednote Because usually, this trope is used for comedic effect, but in this case, it does something useful by the Black Ranger when the Gosei Ultimate Megazord uses the Ultimate Laser Cannons against Bluefur.
+What Does This Button Do?: The Black Ranger jokingly states this to use the Gosei Ultimate Megazord Ultimate Laser Cannons against Bluefur.

 What the Hell, Hero?: In the ninth episode, Robo Knight is under fire from Mooks and jumps to the side, while civilians are behind him.
 While the Rangers save them, they do call out Robo Knight on him putting the civilians at risk.